 One rule in fire fuel collection, so stupid it’s clever, is to never collect kindling or tinder lying on the ground.

 “I wouldn’t do that,” Wienert leveled with no urgency.
-“The neurotoxins on the newt will kill you within ten minutes. … Oh and you might want to wash your hands, too.
+“The neurotoxins in the Rough-Skinned Newt will kill you within ten minutes. … Oh and you might want to wash your hands, too.
 In the dirt.
 Right now.”

 Into the Wild

 After two days of cub training, mama bear Wienert chased us from his warm and dry cabin and out into a wet world where I saw more obstacles than opportunity.
 It was 7 a.m. and there had been no French press, in fact, no breakfast at all in the morning scrum into the wild.
 I tried not to let my stomach’s revolt reach my head.

 Father Nature told us that we might reasonably expect to find Tule along our path.
 If I was sacrificing food and water, I reasonably expected a foot-thick Tule-Pedic bed to ease my suffering.

 Maybe it was because we were unspoken failures of our compulsory exercises of fire-making, tree-eating and shelter-conceiving the prior two days.
 Maybe it was because Wienert didn’t trust the ongoing weather we’d been having.
 Or maybe he had read my dad’s unauthorized biography, Profiles in Panic, The Disastrous Story of One Family’s Sole Outdoor Excursion.

 But, at the last minute, the survival master decided against blindfolding us along the kidnapper’s route into the forest.
 We weren’t fit to be blindfolded, as promised.
 Panic crept into my head and back to my stomach as the van drove deep into the forest and kept going.

 Then the van stopped suddenly, and we stepped into the void for the next day and a half.